-- (1) Balances credited to each executive officer's account under the Fortive Executive Deferred Incentive Plan (the "EDIP") which are vested or are scheduled to vest within 60 days of March 31, 2021, are included in the table.
+(1) Balances credited to each executive officer's account under the Fortive Executive Deferred Incentive Plan (the "EDIP") which are vested or are scheduled to vest within 60 days of April 12, are included in the table.
 See "Employee Benefit Plans-Fortive Executive Deferred Incentive Plan" for a description of our EDIP.
-The incremental number of notional phantom shares of Common Stock are decided to a person's EDIP account is based on the incremental amount of contribution to the person's EDIP balance divided by the closing price of Common Stock as reported on the NYSE on the date of the contribution.
-In addition, for purposes of the table, the number of shares attributable to each executive officer's 401(k) Plan account is equal to (a) the officer's balance, as of February 28, 2021, in the Fortive stock fund included in the executive officer's 401(k) Plan account (the "401(k) Fortive Stock Fund"), divided by (b) the closing price of Common Stock are sported on the NYSE on February 28, 2021.
-The 401(k) Fortive Stock Fund consists of a unitized pool of Common Stock and cash.
-The table also includes shares that may be acquired upon exercise of options that are exercisable within 60 days of March 31, 2021 or upon vesting of Restricted Stock Units ("RSUs") that vest within 60 days of March 31, 2021.
-The 401(k) Fortive Stock to time-vesting requirements.
-In addition, RSUs granted to a non-executive director for which shares are not delivered until the earlier of the director's death or, at the earliest, the first day of the seventh month following the director's resignation from the board are not included in the table. - (2) Includes 75 shares held in an irrevocable trusts and 1,721 shares beneficially owned by Mr. Comas' spouse.
-Mr. Comas disclaims beneficial ownership of the shares held by the trusts and by his spouse. - (3) Includes options to acquire 23,981 shares. - (4) Includes options to acquire 4,510 shares. - (5) Includes options to acquire 1,900 shares. - (6) Includes options to acquire 1,101,115 shares, 85,141 unvested restricted shares, 28,416 shares attributable to Mr. Lico's 401(k) Fortive Stock Fund and 129,330 notional phantom shares attributable to Mr. Lico's EDIP account. - (7) Includes options to acquire 23,981 shares. - (8) Includes 4,000,000 shares owned indirectly and options to acquired 5,220 shares.
+The incremental number of notional phantom shares of Common Stock credited to a person's EDIP account is based on the incremental amount of contribution to the person's EDIP balance divided by the closing price of Common Stock as reported on the NYSE on the date of the contribution.
+In addition, for purposes of the table, the number of shares attributable to each executive Stock Fund", divided by (b) the closing price of Common Stock as reported on the NYSE on the Stock fund included in the executive officer's 401(k) Fortive Stock Fund", divided by (b) the closing price of Common Stock as reported on the NYSE on March 31.
+The 401(k) Fortive Stock Fund ocnsists of a unitized pool of Common Stock and cash.
+The table also includes shares that are exercise of options that are exerciseable within 60 days of April 12 or upon vesting of Restricted Stock Units ("RSUs") that vest within 60 days of April 12.
+The table also includes unvested restricted shares that are subject only to time-vesting requirements.
+In addition, RSUs granted to a non-executive director's registion for which shares are not delivered until the earlier of the director's deal (k) readors and the vesting requirements.

+(2) Includes options to acquire 960 shares, 75 shares held in an irrevocable trusts and 1,721 shares beneficially owned by Mr. Comas' spouse.
+Mr. Comas disclaims beneficial ownership of the shares held by the trusts and by his spouse.

+(6) Includes options to acquire 1,101,115 shares, 85,141 unvested restricted shares, 19,659 shares attributable to Mr. Lico's 401(k) Fortive Stock Fund and 129,330 notional phantom shares attributable to Mr. Lico's EDIP account.

+(8) Includes 4,000,000 shares owned indirectly and options to acquired 5,220 shares.
 The business address of Mitchell Rales is 11790 Glen Road, Potomac, MD 20854.